ghiscoding/excel-builder-vanilla/README.md

 [MIT License](https://github.com/ghiscoding/excel-builder-vanilla/blob/main/LICENSE.md)

 ## Project History
 Excel-Builder-Vanilla is a fork of the popular [excel-builder.js](https://github.com/stephenliberty/excel-builder.js) project (thanks to @stephenliberty for this great library).
 The main goal of creating this fork was to modernize the project by removing old dependencies that are no longer necessary and also replace `JSZip` by `fflate` which provides an ESM build and is indirectly giving us better Tree Shaking.
-The other goal was also to provide an ESM build to eventually get away from CommonJS (CJS bundle is still offered but we strongly suggest that you migrate to the ESM approach)
+The other goal was also to provide an ESM build

 The modernization steps:
 - migrate to TypeScript (which is giving us TS Types `d.ts`)